Aurora Bridge

 The Aurora Bridge (officially called the George Washington Memorial Bridge) is a cantilever and truss bridge in Seattle, Washington, United States.
 It carries State Route 99 (Aurora Avenue North) over the west end of Seattle's Lake Union and connects Queen Anne and Fremont.
 The bridge is located just east of the Fremont Cut, which itself is spanned by the Fremont Bridge.

 The Aurora Bridge is owned and operated by the Washington State Department of Transportation.
 It is 2945 ft long, 70 ft wide, and 167 ft above the water.
-The bridge was opened to traffic on February 22, 1932, the 200th anniversary of the birth of namesake George Washington.
+The bridge was opened to traffic on February 22, 1932, the 200th anniversary of the birth of its namesake, George Washington, a Founding Father and first president of the United States.
 It was listed on the National Register of Historic Places in 1982.

 The bridge has been the site of numerous fatal incidents over the years.
 It is a popular location for suicide jumpers and several reports have used the bridge as a case study in fields ranging from suicide prevention to the effects of pre-hospital care on trauma victims.
 In 1998, a bus driver was shot and killed while driving over the bridge, causing his bus to crash and resulting in the death of one of the passengers.
-In 2015, five people were killed and fifty were injured when an amphibious duck tour vehicle crashed into a charter bus on the bridge in an incident that also involved two smaller vehicles.
+In 2015, five people died and fifty were injured when an amphibious duck tour vehicle crashed into a charter bus on the bridge in an incident that also involved two smaller vehicles.